homalg-project/ToricVarieties_project/Readme.md

 ## Installation

 Detailed instructions for the installation can be found [here](https://martinbies.github.io/software/).
 For Ubuntu and Debian systems, I provide an installation script, with attempts to set up all of the above packages.
-This script is available [here](https://martinbies.github.io/Install.sh).
+This script is available [here](https://martinbies.github.io/Install.sh). *This script is outdated.
+Update very soon.*

 ## Funding